How Flexible Is Fiber Optic Cable? Bend Limits, Tolerances & Real Numbers (2026)

 6.1 Around a Door Frame, Behind Furniture, Under a Rug

-With a G.657.A2 or B3 indoor patch cable, all three are fine - within reason.
-The cable handles a 7.5 mm or 5 mm corner without measurable loss.
-"Under a rug" is technically a crush risk if heavy furniture rolls over the spot repeatedly; route the cable along the wall edge rather than across the open floor.
-Behind furniture is fine if there is no constant pressure point.
-Around a door frame is fine if you do not let the door close on it.
+With a G.657.A2 or B3 indoor patch cable, routing around a door frame, behind furniture, and - carefully - under a rug is generally within spec.
+A2 handles a 7.5 mm corner without measurable loss; B3 goes to 5 mm.
+"Under a rug" is technically a crush risk if heavy furniture rolls over the spot repeatedly; route along the wall edge rather than across open floor.
+Behind furniture is fine if there is no sustained pressure point.
+Around a door frame is fine provided the door cannot close on the cable.

 6.2 In a Conduit That Already Has Power Cables

-Avoid this when you can.
-Power cables are heavier, stiffer, and run hotter; they will rest on the fiber over time and create microbends.
-If you have no choice, run the fiber inside a corrugated innerduct (orange split-loom is the industry tradition) so it has its own independent pathway.
-NEC and most local codes already require physical separation of low-voltage from line-voltage in many wall types - verify before you install.
+Avoid sharing conduit with power cables where possible.
+Power cables are heavier, stiffer, and run hotter; over time they tend to rest on lighter fiber cables and create microbends.
+Where co-routing is unavoidable, run the fiber inside a corrugated innerduct so it has its own independent pathway.
+NEC and most regional electrical codes already require physical separation of low-voltage from line-voltage wiring in many wall types - verify applicable code requirements before installation.

 6.3 Coiling and Storing Slack